Tourism in Yorkshire

 Tourism in Yorkshire generates more than £9 billion per annum and supporting almost 225,000 jobs.
 During 2007 recorded 92 million day visitors and 12.8 million that stayed at least one night in the region.
 By 2015, the value of tourism was in excess of £7 billion.
 Yorkshire is around 6,000 sqmi in size.
-The official tourism body for the region is Welcome to Yorkshire.
+The official tourism body for the region was Welcome to Yorkshire until it became insolvent in 2022.
+As of December 2023, Local Visitor Economy Partnerships to manage tourism have been announced for Hull and East Yorkshire, York and North Yorkshire, and West Yorkshire.

 Places to stay

 In the county of Yorkshire there is a choice of almost 4,800 hotels, guest houses, self-catering establishments and campsites.
 It is distributed unevenly throughout the region with the greatest numbers of beds to be found in the North York Moors, Yorkshire Dales and around Harrogate.
 West Yorkshire and South Yorkshire account for the largest stock of serviced accommodation, but offer very little in the way of camping or caravan accommodation.

 Getting around

 Major Yorkshire cities such as York, Leeds, Hull and Sheffield can be reached from London in less than two hours by train.
 Leeds Bradford International Airport and Doncaster Sheffield Airport serve many destinations in Europe and Africa and the port of Hull offers services to major European ferry ports at Rotterdam and Zeebrugge.

 Major road links include: the M62 from Hull to Manchester; the M1 from Leeds to London; the A1 and A1(M) which passes North to South through Yorkshire; the M18 which connects the M1, A1(M) and the M62, and the M180 which extends from the M18 to A180 at Grimsby.